stanley-wei/CS35L-Project/README.md

+# Novel Insights

+# Description
+“Novel Insights” is a book review application that allows users to rate/review and discover new books.
+Users can read reviews written by others to make informed decisions on what books they plan on reading in the future.
+By providing a platform for users to express their viewpoints, they can easily connect with other book lovers!

-# Project Details
+# Details
-Group Members: Krisha Chokshi, Nemi Desai, Veena Kommu, Stanley Wei, Emily Sun
+Creators: Krisha Chokshi, Nemi Desai, Veena Kommu, Stanley Wei, Emily Sun

 Class: COM SCI 35L (Spring 2023)

 Professor: Paul Eggert

+# Key Features
+1.
+2.
+3.
+4.
+5.
+6.

+# Bonus Features
+1.
+2.
+3.
+4.

 # Installation Instructions
 *Note: requires Python3.*